CheggEng/Bromine/README.md

 =======
 Bromine is a tool for running UI tests in the browser.
 It provides a simple-to-use flow control mechanism, as well as utilities for executing DOM events.

+*Bromine was designed to be event based by nature, and relies heavily on [[https://github.com/arieh/Events|Events.js]], its syntax and its methods for passing event arguments*
 ##Usage

 First - code example: